Gentian Root (Gentiana lutea) Extract 30 ml

 Ethnobotany

-- Lesser Gentian (Gentiana cruciata): known for its blue flowers and growth in temperate areas.
+- Lesser Gentian (Gentiana cruciata) – Known for its blue flowers, thriving in temperate regions.

-- Asclepius Gentian (Gentiana asclepiadea): has blue flowers and adapts to temperate climates.
+- Asclepius Gentian (Gentiana asclepiadea) – Features blue flowers and adapts well to temperate climates.

-- Gentianella (Gentiana acaulis): characterized by a vibrant blue, typically grows in mountainous areas.
+- Gentianella (Gentiana acaulis) – A striking blue-flowered variety typically found in mountainous areas.

-- Gentiana pumila: a small gentian with blue flowers, suitable for cold climates.
+- Gentiana pumila – A small gentian with blue flowers, suited for cold climates.

-- Gentiana pannonica: similar to purpurea in flower color, grows in mountain environments.
+- Gentiana pannonica – Similar to G. purpurea in color, growing in mountain environments.

 History

-The name Gentian is said to derive from Gentius, King of Illyria (died 167 B.C.), who is reputed to have discovered the medicinal value of Gentian and recommended it for the treatment of plague.
+The name Gentiana is said to derive from King Gentius of Illyria (died 167 B.C.), who is credited with discovering the medicinal value of gentian and recommending it for treating the plague.

-The bitter glycoside amarogentin contained in Yellow Gentian is the most bitter natural substance known.
-Mountain farmers in the Alpine regions used to place Gentian root in their shoes to combat weak, sweating feet.
-In veterinary medicine Yellow Gentian is also called appetite powder.
-The name speaks for itself.
+The bitter glycoside amarogentin, contained in Yellow Gentian, is the most bitter natural substance known.
+In the Alpine regions, mountain farmers once placed gentian root in their shoes to combat weak, sweaty feet.
+In veterinary medicine, Yellow Gentian is sometimes referred to as "appetite powder," a name that speaks for itself.

 Contra-Indications

-Those suffering from gastric disorders such as gastritis, peptic ulcer, gastric hyperacidity, hiatal hernia, or esophagitis should refrain from using it, as gentian could worsen these clinical conditions.
-Furthermore, gentian is not recommended during pregnancy and breastfeeding
+Individuals suffering from gastric conditions such as gastritis, peptic ulcers, gastric hyperacidity, hiatal hernia, or esophagitis should avoid using gentian, as it may worsen these conditions.
+Gentian is also not recommended during pregnancy or breastfeeding.

 Interactions

-it is important to consider that gentian extracts can influence the action of certain drugs, increasing the possibility of gastric irritation, that is, the tendency to cause lesions in the gastric mucosa.
-This effect could be particularly relevant if gentian is taken concurrently with other drugs or herbs that have a similar impact on the gastrointestinal tract.
+It’s important to note that gentian extracts may influence the action of certain medications by increasing the possibility of gastric irritation and the potential for lesions in the gastric mucosa.
+This effect could be especially relevant if gentian is taken with other drugs or herbs that impact the gastrointestinal tract.